 Driving time 6 hours from the Central Upper Peninsula

 Is (as I have heard) an adventurers dream.
 It has some of the best rock climbing in the world, beautifully carved tunnels, a natural bridge, and numerous other outdoorsy attractions.
 Expect to go explore waterfalls and hiking trails through paths away from cars, tourist crowds, and reality.

 Rock climbing is the specialty in the area.
 Located in Kentucky, “The Red” has rock formations of every difficulty for every climber.

 Accommodation is extremely cheap if you decide to camp.
 You can pitch a tent for $2 a night behind Miguels Pizza.
 The unique campground offers showers for $1.50 a person and internet for $2/week.
 If you are a solo traveler, this place is perfect to be social and meet people who you can share your experience with.

 The area has good food, amazing adventures and an awesome atmosphere filled with others who share the love for the outdoors and adventure.

 I mean…it doesn’t sound like it could get any better.

 Driving time: 7.5 hours from central Michigan

-So with summer coming up it means nicer weather and lots of built up energy from the long winter months.
-So put all the choices in a hat, draw one and head there as soon as weather looks promising.
-Or go to every destination and you’ll be guaranteed an epic summer.
+So with summer coming up, it means nicer weather and lots of built-up energy from the long winter months.
+So put all the choices in a hat, draw one and head there as soon as the weather looks promising.
+Or go to every destination and you'll be guaranteed an epic summer.